wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 ## Viewing monitoring data/metrics

-- Heapster - Heapster monitors the kubernetes cluster
+- Tool : Heapster - Heapster monitors the kubernetes cluster
-- Grafana/Prometheus - A dashboard to view pod metrics by namespace and pod names.
+- Tool : Grafana/Prometheus - A dashboard to view pod metrics by namespace and pod names.
-- graphing tool - Datadog
+- Tool : Datadog - graphing tool -
-- kentik - Understand your Kubernetes networks, from container, to data center, to public cloud.
+- Tool : Kentik - Understand your Kubernetes networks, from container, to data center, to public cloud.
-- NetFlow - Service communication monitoring in Kubernetes
+- Tool : NetFlow - Service communication monitoring in Kubernetes
-- Cilium - Visualize Network Traffic
+- Tool : Cilium - Visualize Network Traffic
-- a storage backend - PV
+- Your own solution: Attach a storage backend using PV to save application log
-- integrating a monitoring tool with the different components of your infrastructure
+- Your own solution: Integrate your own a monitoring tool with the different components of your infrastructure

 #### Monitoring Cluster level (using Metrics Server)